-Each winter, Macy’s storefront windows transform into a fantastical holiday world.
-Combining traditional old-school artistry with gorgeous visual elements, the windows are adorned with imaginative scenes that fill little ones with wonder from November to January.
+Each winter, Macy’s holiday windows transform into a fantastical holiday world.
+Combining traditional old-school artistry with gorgeous visual elements, the windows are adorned with imaginative scenes that fill little ones with wonder from Nov.
+1, 2019 to Jan.
+5, 2020.

-Tip: Venture into the warmth of Macy’s to see the 45-foot Great Tree, decorated with over 1200 ornaments and 25,000 twinkling lights, in the Walnut Room.
+Tip: Venture into Macy’s to see the 45-foot Great Tree, decorated with over 1,200 ornaments and 25,000 twinkling lights, in the historic Walnut Room.

 In the winter, Lincoln Park Zoo is covered in more than two million twinkling lights for a breathtaking holiday display.
 The free festival includes holiday crafts, pictures with Santa, live ice carving, enjoy animal encounters, ride a train, and a carousel — and so much more.
 This festive event takes place late November through early January.

-Tip: Head over to neighboring Farm-in-the-Zoo for a little ice-skating among the ponies and goats.
+Tip: Head over to the charming ice rink inside Farm-in-the-Zoo to glide around among the ponies and goats.

 With rides, slides, and ice skating to icicle lights, and towering holiday trees, this massive indoor holiday playground runs from late November through early January.

 Holiday flower show at Lincoln Park Conservatory

 The Lincoln Park Conservatory transforms into a winter wonderland for this free, all-ages holiday flower show.
 Enjoy holiday poinsettias, trees, sparkling lights, and model trains that traverse through the plants from late November through early January.